 The Marie Kondo house method of decluttering is called KonMari.
 (Yes, it’s an amalgamation of her name.)
 This is the method that came out of her years of experience from being a “professional tidier.”
 With KonMari, you get rid of things that don’t “spark joy.”
 Asking, “Does this item spark joy?” helps you determine what you should get rid of and what you should keep.
 It is a category-by-category method of how to declutter your home (and life).

-CHECK OUT OUR ULTIMATE HOMESCHOOL ROOM DECLUTTERING AND (AFFORDABLE) MAKEOVER (with photos and video tour!).
+CHECK OUT OUR OWN ULTIMATE HOMESCHOOL ROOM DECLUTTERING AND (AFFORDABLE) MAKEOVER (with photos and video tour!).

 The Marie Kondo Book